JimmyDuong00/docs.ottertech/content/02 Projects/Installing Windows Server 2016 on VirtualBox.md

 ## Summary
 Windows is the cornerstone of every organization and learning how to successfully deploy a server that can allow you to setup Active Directory and various other services such as IIS will enable more possibilities to your organization.

-If you want to learn how to install Active Directory click here: [[02.05 Deploying an Active Directory Domain Controller]]
+If you want to learn how to install Active Directory click here: [[Deploying an Active Directory Domain Controller]]